coltongrainger/blog/index.md

 For [Wolfgang Iser](https://en.wikipedia.org/wiki/Wolfgang_Iser), the *implied reader* is
 > a textual structure anticipating the presence of a recipient without necessarily defining [them]…the concept of the implied reader designates a network of response-inviting structures, which impel the reader to grasp the text.

 I appreciate others who've modeled online presence.
-Please note I am largely following in their footsteps (or see [people](/links)).
+For credit, see [people](/links).

 ## Fall 2017 Summary